project-chip/connectedhomeip/examples/chef/README.md

 `cicd_config.json` (so long as these devices are also in `/devices`) on the specified platform.

-CI jos also call the function `bundle_$PLATFORM` at the end of each example build.
+CI jobs also call the function `bundle_$PLATFORM` at the end of each example build.
 This function should copy or move build output files from the build output location into `_CD_STAGING_DIR`.
 Typically, the set of files touched is the minimal set of files needed to flash a device.
 See the function